mhsuab/ctf/pico/reverse/safe_opener/readme.md

 > Put the password you recover into the picoCTF flag format like:
 > picoCTF{password}

+## What It Does
+Maximum 3 attempts to guess the correct password for the safe and verify it to see if the safe can be opened.

 ## Solution
 1. Inspect the java code
     - check the base64 encoded password and give flag if password matches